As a way of increasing communication with potential

 Axel Schneider

-How ideas become history and how history feeds ideas: On the dialectics of
+How ideas become history and how history feeds ideas: On the dialectics of intellectual history

 Comment: Xin Chen